Betty White: 1993–2009: Continued roles

 In December 2006, White joined the soap opera The Bold and the Beautiful in the role of Ann Douglas (where she would make 22 appearances), the long-lost mother of the show's matriarch, Stephanie Forrester, played by Susan Flannery.
 She also began a recurring role in ABC's Boston Legal from 2005 to 2008 as the calculating, blackmailing gossip-monger Catherine Piper, a role she originally played as a guest star on The Practice in 2004.

 White appeared several times on The Tonight Show with Jay Leno and The Late Late Show with Craig Ferguson appearing in many sketches and returned to Password in its latest incarnation, Million Dollar Password, on June 12, 2008, (episode #3), participating in the Million Dollar challenge at the end of the show.
 On May 19, 2008, she appeared on The Oprah Winfrey Show, taking part in the host's Mary Tyler Moore Show reunion special alongside every surviving cast member of the series.

 Beginning in 2007, White was featured in television commercials for PetMed Express, highlighting her interest in animal welfare.

+The Proposal (2009)

 In 2009, White starred in the romantic comedy The Proposal alongside Sandra Bullock and Ryan Reynolds.
 Also in 2009, the candy company Mars, Incorporated launched a global campaign for their Snickers bar; the campaign's slogan was: "You're not you when you're hungry".
 White appeared, alongside Abe Vigoda, in the company's advertisement for the candy during the 2010 Super Bowl XLIV.
-The advertisement became very popular, and won the top spot on the Super Bowl Ad Meter.
+The advertisement became popular, and won the top spot on the Super Bowl Ad Meter.